 If that’s you, don’t worry.
 I understand.

 And thankfully, there is now technology that can assist you to create better passwords than you could ever create for yourself.
-These are called password managers.
+It’s called a password manager.

-There are a number of great password manager apps out there – some are good and some not-so good.
-Personally, I like a password manager called Dashlane.
+There are a number of great password manager apps out there – some are good and some not-so good (I’m looking at you, LastPass!).
+Personally, I use and recommend a popular software called 1Password.

-Password managers are extremely useful because they create extremely long and complicated passwords for each login and then store them so you don’t have to remember it.
+Password managers are extremely useful because they create extremely long and complicated passwords for each login and then store them in the encrypted password manager vault so you don’t have to remember it.

 All you need is a “master password” to unlock it all.

-Of course, a system like this is only as secure as the software you’re using, and I’ve detailed all the pros and cons of Dashlane in this review.
+Of course, a system like this is only as secure as the software you’re using, and I’ve detailed all the pros and cons in my 1Password review.

-There’s a free version you can use but if you upgrade features, it’s ends up being a small amount of money to exchange for airtight security.
+You can try their 14-day free trial but if you upgrade features, it ends up being a small amount of money to exchange for airtight security.
+Best of all, it’s so easy to use – you don’t need to be a computer tech specialist to do it!

 Additional features that often come with these types of password managers include: